GiantDisgustingKingBlueBaby/IncubusAtHome/README.md

 >Do NOT copy the quotation marks!
 (This lib only works with Catinsurance's SaveManager because I fucking suck at programming.
 I'm sorry.)

---If you want to spawn a mimicking minisaac, do the following:
+If you want to spawn a mimicking minisaac, do the following:

 ```lua
 GLOBAL_VARIABLE.MimicShitNow:AddIncubusAtHome(EntityPlayer, MinisaacPosition)